June 22, 2017 by Julia

 Since Dash’s death, I had not felt much grief.
 I felt stuck, numb.
 I would occasionally be sad but it did not feel like I was sad enough.
 The proportion of grief to the amount of love I felt for him seemed out of balance.

 There was one thing that I needed desperately but had not been able – or dared – to express.
 It will sound strange to anyone who hasn’t experienced something like it: I needed to tell someone that I had failed Dash and have them accept what I was saying.
 A few weeks prior to my moment on the floor, I saw an old Facebook post from when I had started behavior mod with Dash.
 One of the trainers made a comment that she knew we’d “get there” and she couldn’t wait to see that day.
 It nagged at the back of my mind until my grief overcame me.
 I put off saying what I felt to anyone because I knew they would not “allow” me to feel it.
 Nearly anyone who had seen the work that Dash and I did together would want to reassure me that we had succeeded or at least done the best we were able.
 That I had “done right by him” and should be proud.
 It was the kind of feedback I got most any time I mentioned our journey together.
-But I had always felt like that I had failed him in some way, especially after we chose the date that his journey was coming to an end.
+But I had always felt that I had failed him in some way, especially after we chose the date that his journey was coming to an end.
 And I did not want more earnest comments or platitudes about how far we’d come.

 That day, after trying to express this to Dave – and receiving the exact response I expected* – I finally texted my childhood best friends.
 And there, finally, I found acceptance.
 They didn’t agree with me.
 They didn’t pile on praise.
 They simply accepted that I felt the way I did.
 They empathized that sometimes when we are lying on the floor, grieving and feeling broken, what we need most is someone to sit beside us and meet us where we are.
 Being allowed to acknowledge that feeling brought a sense of relief.